Physical Examination Requirement

 Students must have access to a written emergency action plan for each clinical site.
 The EAP’s for the affiliated clinical sites are available in ATrack.
 The EAP’s, as well as the other athletic department policies, for UNC Pembroke are located in the UNC Pembroke Athletic Training Policy and Procedure Manual which is posted in ATrack.
-A hard copy of the Emergency Action Plans for all off-campus sites will be maintained in the Clinical Coordinator’s office.
+A hard copy of the Emergency Action Plans for all off-campus sites will be maintained in the Clinical Education Coordinator’s office.

 CPR for the Professional Rescuer

-Athletic training students are required to attend the CPR for the Professional Rescuer course offered by the ATEP as part of the training session in January of their 1st and 3rd years in the ATEP.
-If a student is unable to attend this training session, he/she must complete the CPR for the Professional Rescuer course at his/her own expense and provide the Clinical Coordinator with a photocopy of the card.
+Athletic training students are required to attend the CPR for the Professional Rescuer course offered by the AT Program as part of the training session in January of their 1st and 3rd years in the AT Program.
+If a student is unable to attend this training session, he/she must complete the CPR for the Professional Rescuer course at his/her own expense and provide the Clinical Education Coordinator with a photocopy of the card.
 Students will not be permitted to begin clinical rotations until they have provided documentation that they have completed the course.